-The call for applications is open until 12 February.
+The call for applications has closed.

-The call for applications is open until 12 February.
+The call for applications has closed.

-Mentees will be supported and empowered by experienced GEM Mentors in 2-3 online one to one mentoring sessions (each lasting 60-90 minutes).
+Mentees will be supported and empowered by experienced GEM Mentors in 3-4 online one to one mentoring sessions (each lasting 60-90 minutes).
 The mentors are senior museum professionals from across the United Kingdom that volunteer their time to the GEM programme to support the career development of sector colleagues, typically those who perform learning functions within their organisations.

 Learn more about the programme in the video.

 GEM’s One to One Mentoring Programme is usually exclusive to members of GEM.
 Therefore, we are incredibly pleased about this partnership that allows us to extend a great training offer to professionals connected to NEMO member organisations.
-Below, we have summarized important information about the One to One Mentoring programme as offered to NEMO members.
+Below, we have summarised important information about the One to One Mentoring programme as offered to NEMO members.
 You will find more details in GEM's Mentee Information Pack.

 Throughout the mentoring process both the mentor and mentee are expected to: